The New Leave It to Beaver: Television movie / repackaged as pilot

-It was dedicated in memory of Hugh Beaumont.
+The film was dedicated in memory of Hugh Beaumont.

-The original airing of the film easily won its Saturday night timeslot, and ranked 19th out of 66 programs airing that week, bringing in an 18.9 rating and a 33 share.
+Its original airing easily won its Saturday night timeslot, and ranked 19th out of 66 programs airing that week, bringing in an 18.9 rating and a 33 share.

 The first season, which aired on The Disney Channel, used the television movie’s title, Still the Beaver, as the series title.
 When the series moved to TBS for season two, the television movie was repackaged into four 30-minute "pilot" episodes as part of the renamed The New Leave It to Beaver series.
 These were referred to as "special episodes" in an added voice-over by Barbara Billingsley and were known as: